-We begin our search on the main island, in the capital city of Puerto Rico, Old San Juan, only 15 minutes from SJU airport.
+Old San Juan is the most beautful destination in the capital city of Puerto Rico, only 15 minutes from SJU airport.
 The third oldest city under the jurisdiction of the United States, the second oldest European-founded city in the Americas, it is filled with a rich history dating back to the early 1500s, so you can really explore the island’s past.

 The majority of the buildings in Old San Juan have a distinctly Spanish colonial architectural style, allowing you to immerse yourself in the culture of the area.
 This is a large part of the reason that Old San Juan is considered the main cultural tourist attraction in Puerto Rico.

 The oldest executive mansion still in use in La Fortaleza, and the El Palacio De Santa Catalina; Fort San Cristóbal and Fort San Felipe Del Morro are the most historical buildings in Old San Juan which make up part of the San Juan Historical Site.

 The Cathedral Of San Juan Bautista is a perfect example of the religious history of San Juan.
 With stunning architecture and artwork, as well as containing the grave of Spanish explorer Juan Ponce De Leon, it perfectly combines Puerto Rico’s history and culture.

 Other buildings of interest in Old San Juan include City Hall, the Diputación Provincial and Real Intendencia buildings, Casa Rosa, the San Jose Church, the Hotel El Convento, the Teatro Tapia, and Paseo de la Princesa.